huggingface/blog/llama2.md

 Llama 2 is a family of state-of-the-art open-access large language models released by Meta today, and we’re excited to fully support the launch with comprehensive integration in Hugging Face.
 Llama 2 is being released with a very permissive community license and is available for commercial use.
 The code, pretrained models, and fine-tuned models are all being released today 🔥

 We’ve collaborated with Meta to ensure smooth integration into the Hugging Face ecosystem.
-You can find the 12 open-sourced models (3 base models & 3 fine-tuned ones with the original Meta checkpoints, plus their corresponding `transformers` models) on the Hub.
+You can find the 12 open-access models (3 base models & 3 fine-tuned ones with the original Meta checkpoints, plus their corresponding `transformers` models) on the Hub.
 Among the features and integrations being released, we have:

 - [Models on the Hub](https://huggingface.co/meta-llama) with their model cards and license.
 - [Transformers integration](https://github.com/huggingface/transformers/releases/tag/v4.31.0)